IPhone 17 Pro: Camera

 The "plateau camera" was redesigned for the first time since the iPhone 11 Pro, featuring a large horizontal camera bump and a 4× telephoto "tetraprism" camera lens, instead of the previously used 5×.
 The new telephoto sensor is 48 MP, allowing for the use of sensor crop to emulate an optical-quality 8× zoom.
-As a result, the iPhone 17 Pro and Pro Max have the best optical-quality telephoto lens on any iPhone.
-The drop from 5× to 4× allows for smoother transitions from 1-4× zoom levels, and the higher quality sensor allows for optical-quality zoom without digitally cropping.
+As a result, the iPhone 17 Pro and Pro Max have the best optical-quality telephoto lens on any iPhone (as of December 2025).
+The increase from 5× to 8× allows for smoother transitions from 1× to 8× zoom levels, and the higher quality sensor allows for optical-quality zoom without digitally cropping.
+However, the iPhone 17 Pro and Pro Max dropped support for night portrait mode, which was available from iPhone 12 Pro series to 16 Pro series.

-The front camera uses a new 18 MP Centre Stage camera with a unique square-shaped sensor, allowing the user to rotate the image taken without rotating the phone itself.
+The front camera uses a new 18 MP Center Stage camera with a unique square-shaped sensor, allowing the user to rotate the image taken without rotating the phone itself.
 The new Dual Capture feature allows the phone to take video with both the front and rear cameras at the same time.